-The CN 1/16 Corner for Sec.
-19 was set by computed location from a section breakdown of Sec.
-19 by Davis Surveying on record in the Lincoln County Courthouse.
+The Southeast 1/4 Corner for Section 7 was set by computed location from a section breakdown (per Certificate of Survey No. 2081) by Davis Surveying, Inc., of Section 7, on record in the Lincoln County Courthouse.

-At the computed location set a 5/8 inch diam. x 24 inch long steel rebar, 22 ins. in the ground, with a 1 1/4 inch diam. yellow P.V.C. cap marked as shown below, from which:
+At the computed location, set a 5/8 inch diam. steel rebar 24 ins. long, 22 ins. in the ground, with a 1 1/4 inch diam. yellow P.V.C. cap marked as shown below, from which I established two Bearing Trees described as follows: